 At Email Broadcast, we implement CSS code into some of our newsletters so that as you resize your browser, your images render the appropriate size, depending on the screen size of the mobile device.
 Here’s a tip on adding responsive support for your images:

-Say your newsletter is 600px wide, and you want your images to be responsive (automatically shrink for smaller screens), simply add the following CSS rules to your images, and they will conform:
+Say your newsletter is 600px wide, and you want your images to be responsive (automatically shrink for smaller screens), simply add the following CSS rules to your images, and they will comfort.

 To test that you have it right, try resizing your browser window.
 As you resize your browser, you’ll notice your images will never exceed a 600px width, while always being 100% when the window is smaller than 600px.